 Can myofascial release help you?
-I have worked with clients to address the following conditions.
+I have worked with clients to address countless conditions.
 How is it possible that one technique can help with so many issues and conditions?

-Your fascia surrounds every other tissue and system in your body.
-If the fascia is tight, it rules the shape and tension in the body placing pressure on other body systems.
+Your fascia surrounds every tissue and system in your body.
+If the fascia is tight, it rules the shape and tension in your body placing pressure on other body systems.
 This pressure can result in a host of issues such as the following:

 - Muscular system: imbalances, restrictions